DilipTheProgrammer/TSAI/Assignments/Session1-16Aug2025/README.md

-## Session 1 — The School of AI
+# TSAI Projects

----
+## Project 1 — The School of AI

 ### Assignment 1A: Chrome Plugin Development using Cursor.ai

 #### Overview
 In this session, we explore 1–2 examples of using Cursor to create Chrome Extensions.
 You are encouraged to get creative and build something unique!